 Where to buy Xbox Series X - UK

 Checking Amazon every day is still a solid piece of advice as stock has briefly appeared a few times recently, but it's so fleeting and at such random times of day we're not entirely sure reports are always genuine.
 Even so, as the UK's biggest online store, you'd be mad to write them off.

-We expected more of John Lewis, but it's been really slow with Xbox Series X stock, with none at all during the initial pre-order phase and not much else since in all honesty.
+We expected more of John Lewis, but it's been really slow with Xbox Series X stock, with none at all around launch and not much else since in all honesty.
 However, John Lewis would be one of our preferred places to buy an Xbox Series X as its electronics come with a two-year guarantee at no extra cost compared to the regular single year you get everywhere else.
 At this rate though, you might be waiting until the autumn for it to get involved properly as it's just not getting anywhere near the same amount of stock as the stores above.

 Xbox Series X accessories

 Picking up a spare controller or one of the best Xbox Series X headsets might be a smart move sooner rather than later just-in-case stock shortages hit them too.
 For the full rundown on the most essential items, check out our guide to the best Xbox Series X accessories.

 If you're not quite ready to drop the cash tomorrow take a look at Josh's Xbox Series X review and Xbox Series S review for the full verdicts and be sure to keep an eye on our regularly-updated guides to the latest Xbox Series X bundle deals and PS5 deals.